-Unless the system has already been energized (including the initiation of the standing order for REC transfers), within 30 days of the ICC approving the contract1.E, a collateral requirement constituting 5% of the value of a system's REC contract must be posted with the utility counterparty in the form of cash or a letter of credit from an underwriter with credit acceptable to the utility.
-The Approved Vendor may choose for the utility to withhold the collateral amount for each system from the last REC payment for the system (or only REC payment for small systems) in exchange for not needing to maintain the ongoing collateral requirement, but this election may be made only after the project is certified by the Program Administrator as developed and energized.
+Unless the system has already been energized (including the initiation of the standing order for REC transfers) within 30 business days of the ICC approving the contract (or Product Order), a collateral requirement constituting 5% of the value of a system's REC contract must be posted with the utility counterparty in the form of cash or a letter of credit from an underwriter with credit acceptable to the utility.
+The Approved Vendor may choose for the utility to withhold the collateral amount for each system from the first REC payment for the system (or only REC payment for small systems) in exchange for not needing to maintain the ongoing collateral requirement, but this election may be made only after the project is certified by the Program Administrator as developed and energized.